Kopyly

 Kopyly (Копили) is a village in Poltava Raion, Poltava Oblast, Ukraine.
+It belongs to Tereshky rural hromada, one of the hromadas of Ukraine.
 The village has a population of 2,525.

 The village is located 3 km southeast of Poltava, within Tereshky village council, at the E 40 chaussee and at the railway line Poltava—Krasnohrad.
 The largest body of water in the neighbourhood is Vorskla river.
-Its biggest tributary Kolomak flows into it near the village.
+Its biggest tributary, the Kolomak, flows into it near the village.